influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/join.md

     weight: 1
 ---

-The `join()` function merges two or more input streams, whose values are equal on a set of common columns, into a single output stream.
+The `join()` function merges two or more input streams whose values are equal on a set of common columns into a single output stream.
 The resulting schema is the union of the input schemas.
 The resulting group key is the union of the input group keys.